monarchwadia/blog-monarchwadia.com/_posts/2024-02-12-ai-cost-reduction-for-data-entry.md

 ---
-title: "Generative AI slashes data entry costs by 97% without model training or fine-tuning.
-Here's how."
+title: "How Generative AI slashes data entry costs by 97% without training."
 layout: post
 date: 2024-02-12
 tags: gpt-4 ai genai generative-ai data-entry business cost calculator
 toc: true
-excerpt: According to my calculations, a whopping 97.84% reduction in unit cost of data entry can be realized using Generative AI, without any custom fine-tuning or training of models (i.e. through using just prompts to guide the model’s behaviour).
-This is very exciting, because prompting is very cost efficient, comparable to traditional software development methods.
+excerpt: I show how a 97.84% reduction in unit cost of data entry can be realized using Generative AI, without custom AI model training.
+This is a case study along with a technical overview of architecture and implementation.
 ---

 # Introduction